Hillwood Estate, Museum & Gardens: Japanese garden

-The entrance to the Japanese garden features stone guard dogs and a tall granite lantern.
-A stream cascades along the hillside and pools appear as well, with stones placed in them to provide safe crossing.
-A figurine of Hotei, a small sculpture of a tortoise and small Tōrōs are found throughout.
-Designed by landscape architect Shogo Myaida, the garden combines native and Japanese plants including Japanese pines, Colorado blue spruce, maples, azaleas, and false cypress.
+Designed by landscape architect Shogo Myaida in 1957, the Japanese garden was created at Hillwood to emulate a mountain landscape similar to those in Japan.
+A stream cascades along the hillside and pools appear, with stones placed to provide safe crossing.
+A figurine of Hotei, a small sculpture of a tortoise and small Tōrōs are found throughout the garden.
+The garden also combines native and Japanese plants including Japanese pines, Colorado blue spruce, maples, azaleas, and false cypress.

 Pet cemetery

 Post lived with numerous pet dogs throughout her lifetime and chose to memorialize them on the Hillwood grounds.
 Dogtooth violets, sweetbox and groundcover surround limestone memorials of poodles, hounds and spaniels.
 The last burial that took place in the cemetery was in 1972 for Post's schnauzer Scampi.